Release Notes

 • The DeploymentDetails API now requires values for failure and success

 The DeploymentDetails API spec has changed.
 Now, the failure and success fields are required.
-The values can be an empty array or an array of UUIDs of NGINX instances; null is not a valid value.
+The values can be an empty array or an array of UUIDs of NGINX instances.

 Endpoint: /systems/instances/deployments/{deploymentUid}